north-road/slyr/docs/src/user_guide/tools.md

 |---------------|--------------------------|
 | **ESRI** .lyr | **QGIS** layer symbology |

-Sets a layer's settings and symbology from an ESRI LYR file.
+This algorithm sets an existing QGIS vector layer's style to match the style from an ESRI LYR file, replacing the layer's current renderer and labeling in-place.

 ![Set style from LYR file ](../images/style-from-lyr.png)